 The estimation of claims incurred but not reported (IBNR) is generally subject to a greater degree of uncertainty than the estimation of the cost of settling claims already notified to the Group, where more information about the claim event is generally available.
 IBNR claims may often not be apparent to the insured until many years after the events giving rise to the claims have happened.
 In calculating the estimated cost of unpaid claims the Group uses a variety of estimation techniques, generally based on statistical analyses of historical experience, which assumes that the development pattern of current claims will be consistent with past experience.
-Allowance is made for changes or uncertainties which may create distortions in underlying statistics or which may cause the cost of unsettled claims to increase or reduce when compared with the cost of previously settled claims including:
+Allowance is made for changes or uncertainties which may create distortions in underlying statistics or which may cause the cost of previously settled claims including: